-Overview: Coinbase currently serves more than customers worldwide.
-We regularly receive and respond to requests from law enforcement and government agencies seeking customer account information and financial records in connection with civil, criminal, or other investigative matters.
-These requests can include subpoenas, court orders, search warrants, or other formal legal process.
-We have an obligation to respond to such requests if they are valid under financial regulations and other applicable laws.
+Overview: With 245,000 ecosystem partners in over 100 countries, Coinbase has grown its products and services globally, including in the areas of derivatives and layer 2 solutions.
+We have obtained new licenses that enable us to access new markets and deliver new products.
+As we expand in our scale and breadth, we continue to regularly receive and respond to requests from government agencies and law enforcement in connection with civil, criminal, or other investigative matters.
+These requests include subpoenas, court orders, search warrants, and other formal legal processes.
+Our obligation is to respond to these requests if they are valid under financial regulations and other applicable laws.

-The charts below provide data on the number of requests we received this past year.
+The charts below provide data on the number of requests we received this past year (per the above, note that this data reflects the requests received, not necessarily requests responded to).

 As in years past, the overwhelming majority of requests we received both globally and in the U.S. were from law enforcement agencies in connection with criminal enforcement matters.